 For human resources, interviewers, hiring managers, managers, and colleagues of new hires, or someone transferring to a new team.

-Examine definitions of autism / neurodiversity, including social justice definition, communication needs and interaction tools, autism and neurodivergence as disabilities and as cultures, strengths and potential barriers, and how to provide support and inclusion.
+Examine definitions of autism or the broader category of neurodiversity, including social justice definition, communication needs and interaction tools, autism and neurodivergence as disabilities and as cultures, strengths and potential barriers, and how to provide support and inclusion.

 Available as a 1-hour interactive workshop, or as asynchronous eLearning.
 Corporate rates available; please inquire.
 Ready to take the course now?